What is a Lifetime Mortgage?

 Responsible Life Limited is authorised and regulated by the Financial Conduct Authority and is entered on the Financial Services Register (https://register.fca.org.uk/) under reference 610205.

 If you choose a mortgage with required repayments during your lifetime then your home may be repossessed if you do not keep up with the payments.
-A Lifetime Mortgage may impact the value of your estate and could affect your entitlement to means tested benefits.
+A Lifetime Mortgage or Retirement Interest-Only Mortgage will impact the value of your estate and could affect your entitlement to means-tested benefits.
 Think carefully before securing other debts against your home.

 If you take out a product recommended by Responsible Life, Royal London Marketing Limited will receive a fee, for this introduction.
 If you would like further details about this fee, Responsible Life will be able to provide you with this.
 More information about Responsible Life and how your information is processed is available on their privacy notice.
 Find out how Royal London manages your personal data.

 Royal London Marketing Limited is authorised and regulated by the Financial Conduct Authority, registration number 302391.
 Registered in England and Wales number 4414137.

 Responsible Life's registered office is: Mills Bakery, Royal William Yard, Plymouth, PL1 3GE.
 Registered in England & Wales.
 Company number 7162252.